silasary/apworlds/README.md

 ## I want to add a game, but the creator only posts APWorlds on Discord

 Ask them to post releases on a github.
 I can't do anything if it's not queryable by an API.

+## World Flags
+Currently the following flags are supported:
+* `after_dark` This game is 18+ or Unrated.
+The Updater has a setting to hide these games.
+* `unready` This game is still in early development.
+The Updater won't show this game unless you already have it installed.